 How to Apply

 Applicants must submit a completed Project Grants in Healthcare application form online via https://www.grantinterface.com/Home/Logon?urlkey=artsri, including the following attachments:

-- Project Budget, on the form for organizations or individuals provided in the application.
+- Project Budget, on the RISCA template form provided in the application.

-- One copy of the most recent financial statement you provide to your board of directors.
+- One copy of the most recent financial statement overview or summary you provide to your board of directors.

 If your application deals with the work of a particular artist or artists, please provide audio samples, video samples, or digital images of that artist’s work, whichever is applicable.
-These may be uploaded directly to the application form, or you may upload a Word or PDF document containing links to the appropriate material in the support materials box.
+These may be uploaded directly to the application form, or you may copy and paste links to the appropriate material in the support materials box.